Yoast/Yoast-SEO-for-TYPO3/Documentation/Configuration/OtherPlugins/Index.rst

 How to integrate in other plugins
 ---------------------------------
-From version 2.0 of Yoast SEO for TYPO3, the snippet preview and content- and SEO-analysis are TCA fields.
 By default the SEO analysis is only done on pages.
 If you want more type of records to use the SEO functions from Yoast SEO you have to add some fields to the TCA.

 .. code-block:: php